 Why, then, do so many organizations either lack an employment brand altogether or develop one that makes them invisible to top talent?
 Not surprisingly, each situation has a different cause.

-Essay On Social Networking Service The Case of the Missing Brand
+The Case of the Missing Brand

 Despite the constant battle for top performers in recruiting today, many employers never get around to developing a brand that will attract and engage these individuals.
 And yet, many of those that lack such a brand actually think they have one.
 They believe their organization's consumer brand is their employment brand.